Publications

 • Vanderwees, Chris.
 “Ego Portrait: Self-Photography as Symptom in Contemporary Technoculture.”
 Lacunae: APPI International Journal for Lacanian Psychoanalysis.
 15 (2017): 95-111.
 [Link].

 ○ Reprinted in The Body in Theory: Essays After Lacan and Foucault.
-Ed.
-Becky McLaughlin and Eric Daffron.
+Edited by Becky McLaughlin and Eric Daffron.
 Jefferson: Mcfarland & Company, 2021.
 115-123.
 [Link].

 • Vanderwees, Chris.
 “Traces of Austerity, or the Writing on The Wall.”
 Public Space: Between Spectacle and Resistance.
 Spec. issue of Streetnotes: Ethnography, Poetry and the Documentary Experience.
 25 (2016): 153-161.
 [Link].